Is Monster Energy Bad for You? A Dietitian Answers

 This exceeds the entire day’s value of added sugar established by the FDA, and diets high in added sugar promote obesity according to a 2019 medical review.

-The entire ingredient list of Monster Energy is shown below:
+The entire ingredient list of Monster Energy Original is shown below:

 Monster Energy ingredients

-Beyond added sugar, there are several ingredients that may be questionable from a health perspective.
+Beyond added sugar, there are several ingredients that we consider unhealthy.

 Citric acid is a preservative and flavor enhancer that can cause whole-body inflammation in some individuals, as we documented in our article on are Ghost Energy drinks bad for you.